Jasik debugger

 The Jasik Debugger (or more correctly, The Debugger from Jasik Designs), was a debugger tool for the classic Mac OS.
 Pitched as a much more powerful alternative to Macsbug, it was a popular choice among professional Mac developers until the advent of more advanced source-level debuggers such as that built into Metrowerks Codewarrior.
+This debugger first appeared in the late 1980s and was usually referred as MacNosy.

+"MacNosy" because it had a built-in powerful code-path tracer and disassembler.
+One could point it at an entry point into the code and MacNosy would disassemble code from that point down and follow calls and jumps and disassemble those sections too.
+When it o go a computed jump, it could find the associated jump table and then disassemble from those pointed-to locations.
+The command syntax for doing this was a bit obscure, but it could be made to work.
+In this way one could disassemble large programs, such as the Turbo Pascal compiler.

 While Jasik's debugger featured a graphical user interface, it was laid out in a very arbitrary and peculiar way, with buttons seemingly randomly sized and positioned.
 This gave it a reputation as difficult to use.